He wants the filth off the streets. If the police can't do it, he will... his way.

 Death Wish V: The Face of Death (1994) - Kersey returns to New York again, this time planning to settle down with a new girlfriend.
 But the girlfriend is involved in a mob case involving her ex-husband, a vicious mobster against whom the police want her to testify.
 When the mobster's goons disfigure her in a bid to keep her from testifying, Paul is warned by the cops not to return to his vigilante ways.
 But things go straight to hell when the girlfriend is gunned down, the mobster is "cleared" of all charges, and the girlfriend's daughter is kidnapped despite Kersey's best efforts to protect her, and Kersey must take the law into his own hands one more time for a final showdown.

 Bittersweet Ending: Death Wish 4: The Crackdown ends with Paul having killed the bastard who manipulated him into doing his dirty work, but having lost both his girlfriend—again—and her daughter in the bargain.
 What's especially bad is that despite the dangerous situation, it looks as though his girlfriend might make it, only to be killed off at literally the last minute.
+This could apply to all the films, as Paul emerges victorious, but inevitability loses someone he loves in the course of the story.

 Black Dude Dies First: In 3, Paul sets a trap for some gang members using a car as bait.
 Later, two gang members try to steal it, one of them is black, the other one is white.
 When they threaten Kersey, the black one gets shot first.